valkey-io/valkey-doc/commands/json.clear.md

 * key - required, Redis key of document type.
 * path - optional, a JSON path.
 Defaults to the root path if not provided

-## Return

-* Integer, the number of containers cleared.
-* Clearing an empty array or object accounts for 0 container cleared.
-* Clearing a non-container value returns 0.
-* If no array or object value is located by the path, the command returns 0.

 ## Examples

 ```bash